Hosseinadeli/hosseinadeli.github.io/index.md

 #### News - Updates
 ---

+Feb 2024 - Our symposium submission on "Using deep networks to re-imagine object-based attention and perception" is accepted for the 2024 Vision Science Society meeting ([VSS](https://www.visionsciences.org/symposia/?sym=21))

+Nov 2023 - Gave a talk on our work on predicting brain activity with transformers at Latin American Workshop on Computational Neuroscience ([LAWCN](https://lawcn.co/))

-Oct 2023 - Gave a talk on our work on predicting brain activiy with transformers at [NeuroAI Montreal](https://www.neuroaimontreal.com/)
+Oct 2023 - Gave a talk on our work on predicting brain activity with transformers at [NeuroAI Montreal](https://www.neuroaimontreal.com/)

 Aug 2023 - Gave a talk on our work on predicting fMRI activity using encoder-decoder transformers at CCN2023 [[talk on youtube](https://www.youtube.com/live/9Xh55mcWJeE?si=K_Nqme9OYwBHj8eh&t=2302)]